Evacuating stranded Indians: Navy dispatches ships as Army prepares quarantine facilities

 New Delhi, May 07: The Indian Navy has its ships to evacuate the Indians stranded abroad.

-The Indian Army on the other hand has readied quarantine facilities to help in the evacuation of Indian nationals.
+The Indian Army, on the other hand, has readied quarantine facilities to help in the evacuation of Indian nationals.

 The Naval ships are carrying food grains, medical teams and medicines.
 India today launched a massive evacuation operation to bring back Indians stranded in different parts of the world.
 The first flight has taken off from Kerala, while the INS Jalashwa has entered the Male port.